videojs/mux.js/README.md

 Every fMP4 stream needs to start with an ftyp and moov box which is then followed by many moof and mdat pairs.

-This is important to understand as when you append your first segment to Media Source Extensions this segment will need to start with an ftyp and moov followed by a moof and mdat.
+This is important to understand as when you append your first segment to Media Source Extensions that this segment will need to start with an ftyp and moov followed by a moof and mdat.

 If you would like to see a clearer representation of your fMP4 you can use the muxjs.mp4.tools.inspect() method.